Egernia: Systematics, taxonomy and evolution

 It is the namesake genus of the Egernia genus-group, which also includes the Solomon Islands skink (Corucia), Cyclodomorphus and the blue-tongued skinks (Tiliqua).
 In some older works, it is considered closely related to Mabuya, but even among the subfamily Lygosominae this genus does not seem to be particularly closely related and would—were the genus-groups treated at the rarely used rank of infrafamily—certainly constitute an infrafamily of its own.
 On the other hand, the enigmatic crocodile skinks (Tribolonotus) might be a very basal member of the Egernia genus-group.

 The genus Egernia proper, as well as the other lineages, appear to be of Miocene—probably Early Miocene—origin, meaning they radiated at least 15, maybe 20 million years ago (mya).
 There are fossils of Egernia-like Lygosominae from around the Oligocene-Miocene boundary 23 mya, but these cannot be assigned to the present genus with certainty.
 Rather, they appear to be basal members of the Egernia genus-group, still very plesiomorphic Lygosominae with a habitus similar to Mabuya.

 Species

-Mid-sized to large skinks (adult snout-vent length 100–240 mm) with a bulky, usually somewhat flattened body and small eyes.
-24–46 rows of midbody scales; dorsal scales smooth, ridged, keeled or spiny (the tail is often notably spiny).
+Egernia species are mid-sized to large skinks, adult snout-to-vent length (SVL) 10–24 cm, with a bulky, usually somewhat flattened body and small eyes.
+They have 24–46 rows of midbody scales, and the dorsal scales are smooth, ridged, keeled or spiny (the tail is often notably spiny).
 The nasal scale has a postnarial groove; the subocular scale row is incomplete.
-Eyelids similar in colour to the adjacent scales.
+The eyelids are similar in colour to the adjacent scales.

 Nota bene: A binomial authority in parentheses indicates that the species was originally described in a genus other than Egernia.